 - Plasma astrophysics (8 ECTS)

-Plasma physics and electrodynamics revisited — Observations of astrophysical plasmas — Supersonic flows and shocks — Energetic particle transport in plasmas — Particle acceleration in plasmas
+Kinetic theory of plasmas — Supersonic flows and shocks — Wave particle interactions — Energetic particle transport in plasmas — Particle acceleration in plasmas

 I graduated from the University of Turku (MSc in theoretical physics) in 1993 and started to pursue the PhD degree in space physics.
 I defended my dissertation on Monte Carlo simulations of interplanetary transport and acceleration of energetic particles in 1998.
 I carried on as a postdoc in Turku until 2002, when I joined the space physics group in the University of Helsinki for a two-year postdoc.
 Following this, in 2004, I was nominated as a university lecturer in theoretical physics (space physics) in the University of Helsinki, where I stayed until the end of 2013.
 As of January 1, 2014, I have held my present position as a professor of space physics in my alma mater.